sevenval/flat-docs/cookbook/envvars.md

 ## Credentials

-Often, access between services is restricted by and [HTTP Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).
+Often, access between services is restricted by an [HTTP Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication).

 You could read Basic Auth credentials from an env var in your [request](/reference/actions/request.md#options):